tgrants/dev-vm-ansible/README.md

 		* Select "Guided - use entire disk" and "All files in one partiton" for a simple setup
 		* Manually create a single bootable ext4 partition for a swapless setup
 	* Software selection - select only `SSH server`
-* Prepare the VM for ansible (after booting it for the first time)
+* Prepare the VM for Ansible (after booting it for the first time)
 	* Update VM network settings in VirtualBox `Settings > Network > Attached to > Bridged Adapter`
 	* Log in as root `su -`
 	* Restart network service `systemctl restart networking`